AnshulaSharma/SudokuApp/README.md

 # SudokuApp

-#Introduction
+# Introduction
 Sudoku Web App which generates a 6x6 puzzle and provides solution for it.

-#Architecture
+# Architecture
-.Net Core WebAPI Project with MVC
+.Net Core WebAPI Project
+ MVC used to only refer a startup View to consume the web Api

 # How to run
 	Requirment: Visual Studio as it runs on IIS, Browser